Senior Management Team

-James Love joined the Teach A Man To Fish team in October 2014 as Africa Regional Coordinator based in Kampala, Uganda.
+James Love is the Africa Regional Coordinator at Teach A Man To Fish.
+He joined the team in October 2014 and is based in Kampala, Uganda.
 Since 2014, James has helped the team to grow operations in Uganda, Rwanda, Kenya and Tanzania.
 James also leads on Technical Assistance across Africa.

 James brings 7 years of education and international development experience to Teach A Man To Fish and has previously worked at WaterAid, Link Ethiopia and Partner Schools Worldwide.
 More recently, he has been involved in researching and planning an eco-tourism business in Sri Lanka.
 James has a range of experience in designing and managing educational programmes, business development and monitoring and evaluation.